-GE Aerospace funds aviation workforce training in Malaysia
+GE Aerospace funds aviation workforce training in Malaysia.

 GE Aerospace is committing US$125,000 to UniKL MIAT and partners to expand aviation education and workforce training across Malaysia, reaching 10,000+ students, instructors, and workers over two years.